 the med on top

 No flora withstands the microclimatic mightiness of such a site like a Mediterranean one, with its spectacular spectrum of resilient species.
-Architectural, diverse, evergreen and sculpturally robust, these self-reliant floras accomplish a befitting, cosmopolitan array of skylined silhouettes and arboreal longevity, mitigating susceptibility to heat, pollution and drying winds.
-Agave, Agapanthus, Libertia, Magnolia, Pinus, Olea and Rosmarinus, alongside multi-stemmed Himalayan silver birch, aromatic herbs and ornamental grasses, represent 5 distinct Mediterranean climate zones – handy in reproducing a congenially carefree, easily maintainable planting scheme.
+Architectural, diverse, evergreen and sculpturally robust, these self-reliant floras accomplish a befitting cosmopolitan array of skylined silhouettes and arboreal longevity – mitigating susceptibility to heat, pollution and drying winds.
+Agave, Agapanthus, Libertia, Magnolia, Pinus, Olea and Rosmarinus, alongside multi-stemmed Himalayan birch, aromatic herbs and ornamental grasses, represent 5 distinct Mediterranean climate zones – handy in reproducing a congenially carefree, low maintenance rooftop design.

 New Yorkstone was quarried at 700 x 500 millimetres, laid in a stack bond to accentuate depth diagonally.
 This flawless grid highlights a spectrum of natural hues, ranging from warm buffs to cool greys and blues, while contrasting a proportionate expanse of Balau hardwood decking.
 The tricky project logistics were greatly eased by amenable neighbours and a pragmatic concierge service crew, instrumental in facilitating access.
 An external furniture hoist was utilised at the far end of the building to haul oversized materials up to the 6th and 7th floors, alongside a conventional platform trolley via the communal lift for sandstone pavers.
 With the client on holiday, we spent a balmy summer month constructing his roof terrace, where a new surface floats elegantly above adjustable pedestals.